BIGJRA/BIGJRA.github.io/rejuv.md

 - Aelita, I'm sorry...
 (Aelita +1)
 - Could've been more clear!
 (Aelita -2)

-…but it is a higher net to just choose Aelita 1 no matter what.
+...but it is a higher net to just choose Aelita 1 no matter what.

 Anyways, time for a battle!